 What does it mean to be from the north – or any place – in a globalised world?
 Where the’s muck, is the’ still brass?
 Do we tolerate less bullsh*t than others?
 Has the St George’s Cross become a symbol of racism?
 Is making do and mending consigned to the history books?
 Where’s the line between being proud of where we’re from and making others feel excluded?
 What are we forgetting?
 Who’s using our fondness for the north to their own ends?
 Do you want gravy on your chips?
 Or curry sauce?

-From making a giant B0-sized People Powered Press (with a giant new type face cut from steel to match), and printing on life jackets used by migrants making the journey to Europe; to making inks from chip shop gravy powder and curry sauce and submitting an audacious application to trademark ‘The North’, These Northern Types is a thought-provoking and ambitious collection of typographic works that simultaneously celebrates Northern Identity whilst asking searching questions about our relationship to place today.
+From making possibly the world’s largest letterpress printing press, the People Powered Press (with a giant new type face cut from steel to match), and printing on life jackets used by migrants making the journey to Europe; to making inks from chip shop gravy powder and curry sauce and submitting an audacious application to trademark ‘The North’, These Northern Types is a thought-provoking and ambitious collection of typographic works that simultaneously celebrates northern identity whilst asking searching questions about our relationship to place today.